harleydutton/Tabula-Rasa/tabula-rasa.md

 Flavor is a word or short phrase describing your character.
 While you could say your character has clothes and the ability to speak, let's not worry about that and instead focus on the things that spice your character up!
 Flavor can include knowledge, possessions, physique, and even social position.
 Flavor costs one CP at character creation and can be obtained later in the game.
 The storyteller can inflict flavor upon characters.
 If you have  or inflicted later on in the game.

 ### Hooks
-Character hooks, or hooks for short, are a special piece of flavor that the storyteller can use to interact specifically with your character to create tension within the story.
-Adding a hook to your is the typical way to go about getting a [boon](#boons) and it also integrates your character into the story a little better most times.
+Hooks are a special piece of flavor that the storyteller can use to interact specifically with your character to create tension within the story.
+Adding a hook to your character is the typical way to go about getting a [boon](#boons) and it also integrates your character into the story a little better most times.
 A hook can be a love interest, an enemy, a debt, a cause, a disability, and much more.
 When you would like to add a hook to your character you must first discuss it with your storyteller and if they agree to let you take the hook you also get a boon.
 Hooks are distinct from motivations in that they don't always come from within e.g. being #17 on the FBI most wanted list.

 ### Boons
-Character boons, or boons for short, are basically the extra powerful version of flavor.
-Boons are unobtainable except through [hooks](#hooks).
-Boons allow characters to be abnormally large or a powerful non-human, have a magic skill, be unusually rich or famous, or have smart, loyal minions.
+Boons are the extra powerful version of flavor.
+Boons can only be obtained through  [hooks](#hooks).
+Boons allow characters to be abnormally large, a powerful non-human, unusually rich or famous, or have a magic skill, or some smart, loyal minions.
 Boons can also be exchanged for a renewable [major purchase](#major-purchases).

 ### Skills
 Skills are the most mechanical part of a character.
 They allow your character to make actions by rolling checks.
 Skills have levels and are usually self-descriptively named though there is space for skill descriptions on the character sheet.
 You can purchase skills with CP at character creation and level them up later using CP.
 Your setting document will have a list of example skills you can take that are appropriate for the setting.